(119951) 2002 KX14: Discovery

-Further observations
+Further observations and occultations

 After the publication of 's discovery, astronomers continued observing the object and identified additional observations from the time of or before its discovery.
 In particular, had been identified in pre-discovery observations by the Cerro Tololo Observatory from August 2001 and the Siding Spring Observatory's Digitized Sky Survey from May 1984 and April 1993.
 These additional observations helped reduce the uncertainty of 's orbit.
 As of 2025, has been observed for over 38 years, or about 16% of its orbital period.